Training structure

 Thermodynamics: micro and macroscopic aspects

-First, we'll generalize this macroscopic thermodynamic framework to more complex systems, such as interfacial systems where surface tension plays a role, or non-uniform phases where the composition is not the same everywhere due to an external field.
-Equilibrium breaks and displacements will also be studied.
+First, we will generalize this macroscopic thermodynamic description framework to more complex systems, such as interfacial systems where surface tension plays a role, or non-uniform phases where the composition is not the same everywhere due to an external field.
+We will also study ruptures and equilibrium displacements.

-Next, we'll look at the link with the microscopic world, where matter is described at the atomic scale.
-We'll show that the evolution predicted by thermodynamics is statistical in nature, with the equilibrium state corresponding to the most probable macroscopic state given the constraints applied to the system.
-This will enable us to deduce the macroscopic thermodynamic properties of a physico-chemical system from its microscopic description.
+Next, we will look at the link with the microscopic world, where matter is described at the atomic scale.
+We will show that the evolution predicted by thermodynamics is statistical in nature, with the state of equilibrium corresponding to the most probable macroscopic state given the constraints applied to the system.
+This will allow us to deduce the macroscopic thermodynamic properties of a physicochemical system from its microscopic description.

 ECTS